Codesee-io/docs/docs/install/setup-cra.md

 You need to add [React App Rewired](https://github.com/timarney/react-app-rewired) to your project.
 Note that these instructions are slightly different to the ones on the react-app-rewired site.
 If you already have react-app-rewired installed, you can skip to [Step 2: Create a `config-overrides.js` file in the root directory](#step-2-create-a-config-overrides-js-file-in-the-root-directory).

+--8<-- "snippets/install-first-step.md"

-## Step 1: Install react-app-rewired
+## Install react-app-rewired

 ```shell
 $ npm install react-app-rewired --save-dev
 ```

-## Step 2: Create a `config-overrides-js` file in the root directory
+## Create a `config-overrides-js` file in the root directory

 The configuration differs slightly based on the version of Create React App you are running.